Q&A: Big Cats in Captivity

 How can I tell the difference between a “true” and a “pseudo” sanctuary?

-True sanctuaries are 501(c)3 organizations that provide refuge and life-long care for abused, neglected, or unwanted big cats.
-They do not breed, sell, or trade animals.
-True sanctuaries do not allow public contact with the animals in their care – and in the case of those that are members of the Big Cat Sanctuary Alliance, even caregivers do not have direct contact with their big cats.
-Accreditation by the Global Federation of Animal Sanctuaries (GFAS) is also a sign of a true sanctuary.
+True sanctuaries are 501(c)3 non-profit organizations that provide refuge and life-long care for abused, neglected, or unwanted big cats.
+They do not breed, buy, sell, or trade animals.
+True sanctuaries do not allow public contact with wild animals of any age.
+Membership in the Big Cat Sanctuary Alliance and accreditation by the Global Federation of Animal Sanctuaries (GFAS) are both signs that a facility is operating according to the highest animal care and safety standards.